 In considering whether you have committed an offence, the court is required to consider:

 - The nature and condition of the road.

-- The amount of traffic at the time of the incident.
+- The amount of traffic.

 Traffic Offender Intervention Program